Why route Auth0 verification through Prelude

 Step 1: Configure Prelude for Auth0

-- Create a new Secret Key for your Auth0 integration on Settings > API Keys and don’t forget to save or copy it.
+- Create a new Secret Key for your Auth0 integration on All Service > Configure > Keys and don’t forget to save or copy it.

-- Enable the Auth0 integration by going to Settings > Integrations > Auth0 in your Prelude’s Dashboard.
+- Enable the Auth0 integration by going to Verify API > Configure > Integrations in the Prelude dashboard.

 - Create a new Webhook Key for your Auth0 integration and don’t forget to save or copy it.